-But higher wage growth hasn’t happened yet in this cycle.
-Perhaps because… and I’m just throwing this out there… employers have a broader pool of workers to choose from thanks to the surge in remote working.
+But higher wage growth hasn’t happened yet in this cycle — perhaps because employers have a broader pool of workers to choose from thanks to the surge in remote working.
 Or maybe globalization or robots or some combination of many factors.

-On an individual level, low wages stem from lack of education.
-Education level is a very strong indicator of lifetime earnings amounts.
+On an individual level, low wages stem from a lack of education.
+Education level is a powerful indicator of lifetime earnings amounts.
 However, the cost of attaining a formal education is out of reach for many people these days.

 Not everybody gets a fair shot, making it more difficult to make ends meet.

-Housing is expensive in the big cities and suburbs.
+Housing is expensive in big cities and wealthy suburbs.
 Exorbitant housing costs in places like San Francisco are well-documented.

 In the Washington D.C. metro region, where I live, density is increasing while prices continue to rise.
-Even so, the price of my condo hasn’t risen much.
-Our single-family home in the suburbs has only risen about 10% over the past seven years.
+Even so, the price of my condo didn’t rise much until shortly before I sold it.
+Our single-family home in the suburbs has risen about 20% over the past nine years.

 Life feels expensive.
-Maybe because in those seven years I’ve started providing for four other human beings.
+Maybe because in those nine years, I been providing for four other human beings.